Chronology

 Meets Dorothy Herzka (b.
 1939) at Paul Bianchini Gallery in New York (16 E. 78th St.) during preparations for American Supermarket, organized by Ben Birillo.

-With help from Birillo, fabricates first enamel pieces on butcher trays featuring a red-and-white image of a hot dog.
-Creates first enamel edition, Hot Dog, inspired by the enameled look of a Good Humor truck and subway signs.
+With help from Birillo, experiments applying enamel motif to porcelain enamel butcher trays featuring an image of a hot dog.
+Creates enamel edition, Hot Dog, inspired by commercial enamel signs.

-Seeks out ARPOR (Architectural Porcelain Fabricators, Inc.) in Orangeburg, New York, to create enameled works featuring cloudscapes, sunrises and scenes of girls based on comic-book panels.
+Seeks out ARPOR (Architectural Porcelain Fabricators, Inc.) in Orangeburg, New York, to create enamels featuring cloudscapes, sunrises and scenes of girls based on comic-book panels.

 June 1964